Valera: History

 Valera has its name from Marcos Valera.
 The date of its founding is not certain, although several historians agree that it was founded on 25 August 1811.
 Others say that it was in 1817 on land owned by Doña Mercedes Diaz de Teran and Dr. Gabriel Briceno.
 The location of Valera is privileged for its commercial and industrial development, because it is a point of intersection between the routes: Mérida - Maracaibo - Caracas - San Cristóbal.

+Climate

+Valera has a tropical savanna climate (Köppen climate classification: Aw) with consistent warm temperatures and a moderate amount of precipitation.
+The period from April to November sees significant amounts of rainfall, while the dry season from December to March sees significantly lower precipitation.

-Parish Seat
+Parish seat

 The municipality is composed of six parishes: Juan Ignacio Montilla, la Beatriz, la Puerta, Mendoza Fria, Mercedes Diaz and San Luis.

 Media

 The city has three daily papers, the Diario de Los Andes, Todo Primicias and the Diario El Tiempo, along with several radio stations, including Angel FM 93.7.
 Others include Radio Única.
 Valera also publishes the Magazine Cars Trujillo, its first magazine about cars.

 Transport

-The city has a national airport, Antonio Nicolas Briceño Airport, with a 2.000 meters runway which connects the region with the capital Caracas.
+The city has a national airport, Dr. Antonio Nicolás Briceño Airport, with a 2,000-meter runway, which connects the region with the capital Caracas.